wilmoore/ruby-version/README.md

     % ./configure --prefix=${RUBY_VERSIONS}/1.9.3-rc1 --with-opt-dir=$(brew --prefix libyaml) --with-gcc=clang
     % make && make install

-NOTE: drop the `--with-gcc=clang` if you don't have clang.
+**NOTE**: drop the `--with-gcc=clang` if you don't have clang.
 If you are on MAC OSX Lion, you probably want to keep the flag `--with-gcc=clang`; however, if you are on Linux and you've never heard of clang or know you didn't opt-into it, this option is likely not for you.
 In that case, your `configure` line would be: